fudoki-abe/mine-all-the-bitcoin/README.md

 Regardless of what one person chooses, exploitation continues because it's usually possible to simply find new vulnerable people to exploit with the promise of money.
 It's *not* the victim's fault for not saying no, it's society's fault for knowing about it and turning a blind eye to the exploits of *faux*-wealth and *faux*-prestige.

-"Looking out for number one" in this case means not allowing the promise of money and a good time (or a gift shop sweatshirt) to trick you into trusting someone who just wants to fuck you and all your friends.
+"Looking out for number one" in this case means not allowing the promise of money and a good time (or a gift shop sweatshirt) trick you into trusting someone who just wants to fuck you and all your friends.
 Say no, and if you can, warn those around you, or call it out.

 ## Exercise the Ponzi